Minto Communities Ottawa

 Your cooperation is requested

-Any homeowners who are experiencing cold or flu-like symptoms, have been in contact with someone else who has been ill or have recently returned from travel outside of Canada and are scheduled to interact with a member of our team (i.e. to receive their keys or emergency service appointment), please inform your contact at Minto Communities so we can work with you to make appropriate arrangements that ensure social distancing measures are adhered to.
+Any homeowners who are experiencing cold or flu-like symptoms, have been in contact with someone else who has been ill or have recently returned from travel outside of Canada and are scheduled to interact with a member of our team (i.e. to receive their keys or a service work appointment), please inform your contact at Minto Communities so we can work with you to make appropriate arrangements that ensure social distancing measures are adhered to.
 As per the Ottawa Public Health directive on July 7, 2020, masks are now mandatory inside enclosed spaces such as Sales Centres, Model Homes, Design Centre, and for Frame Walks.

 Q. Do you anticipate a change to my closing date as a result of the COVID-19 situation?